h4wk590/Superior-USB-Custom-Controller/README.md

 The first steps we took in this project were:

--What type of micro-controller we were going to use
+-What type of micro-controller we were going to use?

--What the end design would look like
+-What the end design would look like?

--How it would be wired together
+-How it would be wired together?

 ![alt text](https://github.com/h4wk590/Superior-USB-Custom-Controller/blob/master/SUCC/img/diagram_SUCC.jpg)